git-himanshu/JetComposeWithCleanArchitecture/README.md

   - **uiWidgets** : This module is the JetCompose Widgets library which are reusable UI components across the app.
   - **testing** : This module contains the Unit Test cases and Android Test cases dependencies that can be shared between all the modules.

+Below architecture diagram shows the dependencies and relationship between the key components of the architecture.
+We can clearly see that it is a layered architecture with **presentation**, **domain**, **data** and **network** layer.
+Dependency between the layer is towards the center, Low level modules are dependent on the high level modules.
+So it is following the **Clean architecture.**
 ![Architecture diagram showing component dependencies and inheritance relationship](docs/images/architect_diagram.png "Architecture diagram showing component dependencies and inheritance relationship")

 **Hilt** is used for the Dependency Injection.
 Using **Gradle** dependency between the modules is defined.